DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-microcontrollers/wifi-mega.rst

    :scale: 30%
    :align: center

-   Figure 8 - Switch Settings for sketch load/run
+   Switch Settings for sketch load/run

 4. Decide if you want AP Mode or Station Mode
 ==============================================